matwilso/matwilso.github.io/_drafts/sim2real.md

 I still think that is a valid route (and I talk about some trade-offs below), but sim2real offers some unique advantages and is still very much worth pursuing for some fraction of the field.

-There are several obvious nice advantages that sim2real offers over real world training.
-1. Speed and parallelizability.
-All the data you could ever want.
-Not having to buy a bunch of robots.
-Not having to monitor them closely during training or to design custom,  easily-resettable setups (link: tossingbot).
-2. Safety.
-No worries of damaging an expensive $30k+ robot or its surroundings.
-3. Read access to the environment.
-Easy reward and auxiliary loss design using raw state information.
-4. Write access to the environment.
-Easy resets and custom environment sampling distributions.
-Automated curriculums.

 Basically the barrier to entry of simulation is so much lower.
 It is so much easier to try out ideas and explore than it is on a real robot.